teanijarv/EEG-pyline/README.md

 - Statannotations

 ## Citation
-If you are using this project/pipeline in your EEG analysis, it is not mandatory to cite or refer to this repository, but it would be much appreciated if you did. *Coming soon on how to cite to this repo.*
+If you are using this project/pipeline in your EEG analysis, it would be appreciated if you could refer to this pipeline in your article.
+If you are using any specific study notebook, then additionally please add citation to the corresponding publication in your article.

 ## References
 [1] Alexandre Gramfort, Martin Luessi, Eric Larson, Denis A. Engemann, Daniel Strohmeier, Christian Brodbeck, Roman Goj, Mainak Jas, Teon Brooks, Lauri Parkkonen, and Matti S. Hämäläinen.
 MEG and EEG data analysis with MNE-Python.
 Frontiers in Neuroscience, 7(267):1–13, 2013. doi:10.3389/fnins.2013.00267.